jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 subject to change.

-To get project diagnostics, open a file matching the filetype of your registered source(s) and run `:lua require("null-ls.diagnostics").get_project_diagnostics()`.
+To get project diagnostics, open a file matching the filetype of your registered source(s) and run `:NullLsProjectDiagnostics`.
 This will load buffers containing diagnostics and populate the quickfix list with results.
+(Add a `!` to the command to skip populating and opening the quickfix list.)

-Project diagnostics are not cleared until you either get them again or run `:lua require("null-ls.diagnostics").clear_project_diagnostics()`.
+Project diagnostics are not cleared until you either get them again or run `:NullLsClearProjectDiagnostics`.

 #### [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html)